emcd/python-lockup/README.rst

 properties are true:

 * All attributes are **immutable**.
-Immutability increases code safety by discouraging monkey-patching and preventing accidental or deliberate changes to state.
+Immutability increases code safety by discouraging monkey-patching and preventing changes to state, accidental or otherwise.

   .. code-block:: python